Twitter opens huge archive of tweets tied to Russia, Iran misinformation

 While the campaign reaches as far back as nine years ago, the majority of the content comes from late 2014, early 2015, Nimmo said.
 That's when Russia was building its trolling operation to suppress voices surrounding its occupation in Ukraine, he noted.

 Combing through the tweets, Nimmo was able to see what made the Russian trolling operation so successful.
-Part of it was that they jumped on hot button issues immediately, and another part was that they understood what worked on social media.
+Part of it was that trolls jumped on hot-button issues immediately, and another part was that they understood what worked on social media.

 "The more radical it becomes, the more rewarding it gets," Nimmo said.
 "The trolls embedded themselves into the DNA of Twitter and social media."